sf105/sttp-book/chapters/testing-techniques/model-based-testing.md

 The most obvious way to test the combinations is to create a single test for each of the conditions.

-We continue with the example we created the decision table for earlier.
+Let us continue with the example we created the decision table for earlier.
-To start we write the tests for combinations v2 and v3.
+We write the tests for combinations v2 and v3.
-Assuming that we can use some implemented methods in a PhonePlan class the tests look like this:
+Assuming that we can use some implemented methods in a `PhonePlan` class, the tests look like this:

 ```java
 @Test